 - an approved disposal bin (always dispose of your fits in a puncture-proof container).

 For more information on safer injecting practices please contact your local peer-based user group for copies of the Guide to Safer Injecting developed by the Australian Injecting and Illicit Drug Users League.

 Blood Transfusions and Blood Products

 The Australian Red Cross Blood Bank now tests all donated blood and blood products for hepatitis C virus and antibodies.
 Screening for hepatitis C began in February 1990.
 Before this time, some people were infected with hepatitis C when they received blood or blood products contaminated with the virus.

 Tattoos and Body Piercing

-If you get a tattoo or piercing in a juvenile detention centre, prison or by a backyard operator, your chance of becoming infected with the hepatitis C virus is very high.
-The equipment is not sterile and has probably been used on other people before your turn.
-Don’t get a tattoo or piercing in these settings.
+Receiving a tattoo or piercing in a juvenile detention centre, prison, by a backyard operator, and overseas tattoos and body piercing increase the risk of hepatitis C infection.
+Often the equipment is not sterile and may have been used on more than one client.
+It is strongly recommended not to get a tattoo or piercing in these settings.

 Pregnancy and Breastfeeding

 Research shows that the risk of transmission to a baby during pregnancy or childbirth is low.
 The risk is about 6% if the mother has detectable levels of the virus in her blood, that is if she has a PCR test that shows the presence of the virus in her blood.
 (Dore GJ, Kaldor JM, McCaughan W. – 1997)